aws-samples/migration-effort-estimator/README.md

       ```
       python3 estimator.py --input 'input/<your_zip_file_name>' --output 'outputs/' --config 'input/appconfig.json' [--bucket '<S3_bucket>'] [--topic '<topic ARN>']
       ```
-      Note: Arguments `input`, `output` and `config` are required; bucket and topic are an optional argument, if mentioned will upload your Excels generated to mentioned S3 bucket and send notification to Topic mentioned.
+      Note: Arguments `input`, `output` and `config` are required; `bucket` and `topic` are optional arguments, if mentioned will upload your Excels generated to mentioned S3 bucket and send notification to Topic mentioned.

 ## Optional QuickSight Setup